itcomusic/winsvc/README.md

 Provides creating and running Go Windows Service

 ### Features
-- `winsvc.Init` has parameter `cmd` which can be get using `winsvc.Flag(action string)` action may be equals install, start, run, restart, stop, uninstall.
-`winsvc.Init(...)` reads `cmd` and execute specific command.
-- Restarts service on failure. `winsvc.Config` has parameter `RestartOnFailure` which not must equal zero value for restarting.
+- Restarts service on failure.
 Service will be restart only this situations:
-*Threw panic*
+1.*Threw panic*
-*Exit from run function had happened before context execution canceled (command of the stop was not sent)*
-*Service got command of the stop but it has caught panic after (os.exit != 0)*
+2.*Exit from run function had happened before context execution canceled (command of the stop was not sent)* 3.*Service had got command of the stop but it caught panic after*
 - `context.Context` for graceful self shutdown.
-- Kills process if it is stopping for a long time. `winsvc.Config` has parameter `TimeoutStop` which it default equals value setting in registry.
+- Kills process if it is stopping for a long time. `TimeoutStop` which it default equals value setting in registry.
 - Package uses os.Chdir for easy using relative path.

 ### Install